Specialty Leasing Glossary

 Also known as: Mall Kiosk, Retail Kiosk

-A semi-permanent retail structure typically 100-200 square feet located in mall common areas.
-Kiosks are fixed retail stations with display counters, storage, and electrical connections.
-Common for jewelry, phone accessories, and specialty food items.
+A semi-permanent retail structure—typically 100-200 square feet—located in mall common areas.
+Kiosks are fixed retail stations with display counters, storage, electrical connections.
+Common for jewelry, phone accessories, specialty food.

 Cart